Diverse market models of competing Brownian particles with splits and mergers: Formal construction

-{\bf Step (v):} We define similarly the values of the capitalization processes after the second jump.
-(If this jump corresponds to a merger, then we choose two companies to be merged according to $\zeta_2(N_1, \mathcal P_{N_1}(X(\eta^{N_1}_2)))$.)
+\item[Step (v):] We similarly define the values of the capitalization processes after the second jump.
+On each next step, we use new independent copies of variables $\eta^N_i$ and $\xi_i$.
+[If this jump corresponds to a merger, then we choose two companies to be merged according to the distribution $\zeta_2(N_1, \mathcal P_{N_1}(X(\eta ^{N_1}_2)))$.]
 Then we define their evolution until the moment $T_3$ of the third jump, etc.

-\begin{rmk} We shall see in Subsection \ref{Prelims} below, that the specification of the probability distributions $\, \{\mathcal P_{\mathfrak N(x)}( x)\}_{x \in \mathcal{S}} \,$ as in Assumption 4 and Remark \ref{clarify} guarantees that, with three or more companies present, no merger is ever suppressed (i.e., that Case B in (iv) above never occurs).
+\begin{rmk} We already saw in Remark~\ref{rmk:never-suppressed} that the specification of the probability distributions $ \{\mathcal P_{\mathfrak N(x)}( x)\}_{x \in\widetilde{\mathcal{S}}} $ as in Assumption~\ref{ass4} and Remark~\ref{clarify} guarantees that, with three or more companies present, no merger is ever suppressed [i.e., that case B in (iv) above never occurs]. \end{rmk}